Skip to main content

 At CELLAXYS, we offer the best and safest cell-based and platelet-rich plasma therapy under the supervision of health professionals.
 To minimize the risk of complications, our procedures start with taking a detailed history and careful examination of your body and nerve functions.

-Each patient is counseled about which of the two procedures is more effective as an alternative treatment for spinal stenosis based on their individual diagnosis of severity and symptoms.
+Each patient is counseled about which of the two procedures is more effective as an alternative treatment for spinal stenosis based on their diagnosis of severity and symptoms.

 Dr. Pouya Mohajer